 (B) Decision.
 Based on the results of the analysis, do the following:

-(I) If the incremental costs are not disproportionate to the incremental degree of benefits, the baseline alternative uses permanent solutions to the maximum extent practicable and the analysis under this subsection is complete.
+(I) If the incremental costs are not disproportionate to the incremental degree of benefits, then the baseline alternative uses permanent solutions to the maximum extent practicable and the analysis under this subsection is complete.

-(II) If the benefits of the two alternatives are the same or similar, the lower cost alternative uses permanent solutions to the maximum extent practicable and the analysis under this subsection is complete.
+(II) If the benefits of the two alternatives are the same or similar, then the lower cost alternative uses permanent solutions to the maximum extent practicable and the analysis under this subsection is complete.

-(III) If the incremental costs are disproportionate to the incremental degree of benefits, eliminate the baseline alternative from further analysis and make the next most permanent alternative the baseline for further analysis.
+(III) If the incremental costs are disproportionate to the incremental degree of benefits, then eliminate the baseline alternative from further analysis and make the next most permanent alternative the baseline for further analysis.
 Repeat Step 4.
 However, if the new baseline is the least permanent alternative on the ranked list of alternatives identified in Step 2, that alternative uses permanent solutions to the maximum extent practicable and the analysis under this subsection is complete.

 (d) Criteria.
 When conducting a disproportionate cost analysis under this subsection, use the following criteria to evaluate and compare the costs and benefits of each cleanup action alternative: